zydou/arti/doc/dev/notes/rpc-meta-draft.md

 >
 > Under this scheme,
 > it will not be possible to support updates (intermediate responses)
-> unless we add a regular "poll" command or something:
+> unless we add a regular "poll" request or something:
 > this is also left for future work.

 ## Framing messages